 - Best Practices for Serving LGBTQ Students, Appendix B: LGBTQ Historical Figures

-- Teaching Tolerance, Bayard Rustin: The Fight for Civil and Gay Rights
+- Learning for Justice, Bayard Rustin: The Fight for Civil and Gay Rights

-- Teaching Tolerance, Nonviolence vs. Jim Crow (Bayard Rustin)
+- Learning for Justice, Nonviolence vs. Jim Crow (Bayard Rustin)

-- Teaching Tolerance, Experiment in Fairness (Bayard Rustin)
+- Learning for Justice, Experiment in Fairness (Bayard Rustin)

-- Teaching Tolerance, The Role of Gay Men and Lesbians in the Civil Rights Movement
+- Learning for Justice, The Role of Gay Men and Lesbians in the Civil Rights Movement

 - LGBT Thematic Specialist, Amnesty International USA